mindsphere/mindconnect-nodejs/CONTRIBUTING.md

 npm run createkey
 ```

 You are now all set and should be able to run the unit tests locally.
 Please note that not all tests will run on your machine if you have a start-for-free account due to MindSphere restrictions.
+There is a special set of unit tests which you can call with `npm run s4f` if you want to
+sanity-check the library before creating a pull request.

 ```bash
 npm run test